 Recently, we took a look at the how and why of authoritative content.
 Now that you’re convinced of its importance, lets talk about how who’s responsible for providing the high-quality content you need to best serve your customers.
 (Hint: It takes more people than you think.)

 There’s no single magic bullet, master wordsmith, or staff role that provides you with all the content you could ever need, because authoritative content comes from many different places and all of them are important.
 In the same way that all roads lead to Rome, all content streams eventually lead back to your company’s doorstep.

 Let’s take a look at the most common places smart businesses should mine for authoritative content:

-Content strategist – It may make sense for some businesses to hire a content strategist to oversee all the cogs and wheels that go into creating exceptional authoritative content.
-If you’re maximizing all the resources at your disposal, from tech support to marketing and sales, you need someone — or several someone’s, depending on the size of your company — to make sure there’s a single unified voice delivering your content.
-If you’re not sure how to put together an effective content strategy, here’s a good place to start.
+It may make sense for some businesses to hire a content strategist to oversee all the cogs and wheels that go into creating exceptional authoritative content.
+If you’re maximizing all the resources at your disposal, from tech support to marketing and sales, you need someone — or several someone’s, depending on the size of your company—to make sure there’s a single unified voice delivering your content.

 You know authoritative content is necessary but putting it together doesn’t have to be frightening.
 You already have the resources you need at your fingertips, it just needs to be collected from various silos around the company.
 It takes a village to raise good content so start talking to your neighbors.